Quantitative observability for one-dimensional Schr\"odinger equations with potentials: Introduction

 \subsection{Acknowledgments}

 The author P.~S. is supported by the ERC-CZ Grant CONTACT LL2105 funded by the Ministry of Education, Youth and Sport of the Czech Republic.
 The author C.~S. is partially supported by the PEPS-JCJC and ANR project SmoothANR-22CE40-0017.
+The author X.~Y. is partially supported by the Direct Grant for Research (Project No. 4053575) from CUHK.
 The author X.~Y. would like to thank Gengsheng Wang and Yubiao Zhang for early discussions on the observability of Schr\"odinger equations.
+The authors would like to thank Yunlei Wang for discussion about the regularity condition of the potential.
+The authors are also grateful to the anonymous referee for careful reading and useful suggestions, which led to an improved version of this note.